PAMLA 2023 will be held in Portland, Oregon at the Hilton Portland Downtown between Wednesday evening, October 25 and Sunday, October 29, 2023.

 1.)
 Will the PAMLA 2023 Conference be held in-person or virtually?

 We are conducting this year’s conference entirely in-person at the Hilton Portland Downtown.
-So no papers may be delivered via Zoom or in absentia.
+So papers may not be delivered via Zoom or in absentia.

 The PAMLA Board voted against hybrid sessions, and against allowing someone to read their papers via Zoom or in absentia, due to a few concerns.
 First, that doing so would weaken in-person attendance, thus making it more difficult to continue to conduct in-person conferences (and more difficult to make our in-person conference financially feasible).
 Second, due to the unreliability and inordinate expense of contracting for strong wifi.
 And finally, due to the benefits of in-person interactions: namely, greater opportunities for conference discussions, networking, and intellectual exchange.